 Unconventional yet attractive, it marked Mazda out as an engineering-led company that paid close attention to weight and handling.
 These priorities remain deeply embedded in Mazda’s design DNA today.

 Aesthetics is another priority for Mazda.
 From the budget Mazda2 to the larger SUVs, most Mazdas look sharp.
-And this doesn’t come at the cost of usability either, with Mazda enjoying a well-earned reputation for reliability and good driver ergonomics to boot.
+And this doesn’t come at the cost of usability either, with Mazda enjoying a well-earned reputation for reliability, safety and good driver ergonomics.

 It’s worth noting that small-yet-significant choices like this don’t hinder Mazda’s eye of innovation, either.
 Despite some initial scepticism, Mazda is turning towards electric power with more conviction.
-Its all-electric MX-30 is rakish and innovative, despite being held back somewhat by a limited range.
+Its all-electric MX-30 is rakish and innovative.

 Electric car insurance is also getting cheaper as EVs become more mainstream, and most Mazda car insurance group ratings, even those its electric cars fall into, look reasonable.
 Generally, the mid-range models tend to be the best compromise for value, comfort and quality.